alialaba/react-path-project/README.md

 # react-path-project
-thie projects comprises of react path projects
+This repos comprises of react path projects